cvat-ai/cvat/site/content/en/docs/manual/advanced/automatic-annotation.md

 ## Adding models from Hugging Face and Roboflow

-In case you did not find the model you need, you can add model of your choice from [Hugging Face](https://huggingface.co/) or [Roboflow](https://roboflow.com/).
+In case you did not find the model you need, you can add a model of your choice from [Hugging Face](https://huggingface.co/) or [Roboflow](https://roboflow.com/).